SFA is committed to fostering an educational environment that promotes the highest level of learning and personal

-Complaints in which no process is prescribed in an official SFA policy, the following guidelines should be followed:
+Follow these guidelines for complaints in which no process is prescribed in an official HOP policy.

 Step One: Informal Resolution

 The first step for resolving most conflicts is to contact the specific person or department most directly connected with the issue at hand.
 It may be helpful to review information on the Dean of Students Office policies and processes that govern most student complaints.